samos17/Cenith-Innovations-Work-Sample/README.md

 For testing purposes, I added a couple of default props to the GamePage component and a couple of optional props to the GameBoard component.
 This helped me to test the winning and losing functionality.

-## Possible Extensions
+## Possible Extension

-- decreasing the number of squares that are lava, mud, or speeder squares in order to increase the playability
+Decreasing the number of squares that are lava, mud, or speeder squares in order to increase the playability
-# Cenith-Innovations-Work-Sample